mhzaman-cs/mhzaman-cs/README.md

-<h3 align="center">A passionate Full Stack Developer studying Computer Science at the University of Waterloo.</h3>
+<h2 align="center">A Passionate Full Stack Developer Studying Computer Science at the University of Waterloo.</h2>

 <p align="left">My passion for programming brought me to the Cheriton School of Computer Science at the University of Waterloo.
 I am working towards my BCS and am scheduled to complete it in 2026.</p>
 <br>